-The prevalence of violence in Norway has unfortunately changed little since the end of the 1980s to present day.
+The prevalence of violence in Norway has unfortunately changed little since the end of the 1980s.
 Almost one third of the population, 22 percent of women and 44 percent of men, state to have been subjected to severe physical violence after the age of 18, while nine percent of women and a little below two percent of men have been raped during their lifetime.

 Typology of violence